Why It's Not Risky to Invest In Your Business

 Where Does Investing Fit into the Cash Flow System?

-Deciding where to invest is just one step in the bigger journey to time and money freedom.
+Deciding where to invest in your business is just one step in the bigger journey to time and money freedom.
 You need to have all of the pieces in place to produce wealth systematically.

 Unique Ability Investing

 The first stage is the foundation.
 You keep more of the money you make by fixing money leaks, becoming more efficient and profitable.
-Then, you protect your money with insurance and legal protection and Privatized Banking.
+Then, you protect your money with insurance, legal protection, and Privatized Banking.
 Finally, you put your money to work, increasing your income with cash-flowing assets.

-Investing is part of stage 3.
+Investing in your business is part of stage 3.
 It’s the step where you turn your money into more by investing in the best opportunities that help you achieve your goals.
-Should one of those opportunities be your own business?
+But should one of those opportunities be your own business?

 Should You Invest in Your Business?